Deterministic VISA Resource Manager Setup for Scientific Instrument Control Pipelines

 return validated

 This validation gate prevents downstream pipeline failures caused by partially enumerated devices or misconfigured serial adapters.
-When scaling across multi-vendor environments, session topology design becomes critical.
-The architectural patterns detailed in How to structure a PyVISA resource manager for multi-vendor labs demonstrate how to isolate vendor-specific initialization routines behind a unified discovery interface.
+When scaling across multi-vendor environments, session topology design becomes critical: the patterns in How to structure a PyVISA resource manager for multi-vendor labs show how to isolate vendor-specific initialization behind a single discovery interface with fail-fast resource-string validation.

 One ResourceManager fans out across heterogeneous transports, opening a validated session per instrument from a single discovery interface.

 Opening a VISA session does not guarantee a ready instrument.
+A device may still be mid-selftest, holding stale error-queue entries from the previous operator, or waiting on a long calibration.
 Production pipelines require explicit state synchronization before issuing operational commands.
-The RM should wrap session acquisition in a deterministic context manager that enforces reset, clear, and status polling routines.
+The RM should wrap session acquisition in a deterministic context manager that enforces reset, clear, and operation-complete polling, and that always tears the session down even when the body raises.

 import contextlib